Generated Blue Ridge mountain river scene representing the Toe River, not an exact location photo

 Yes.
 Most fly anglers plan short wading sessions from town pull-ins or forest-road access points rather than a float trip.

-Mixing up the branch, the access corridor, or the seasonal trout rules.
+Mixing up the branch, the access area, or the seasonal trout rules.
 Confirm all three before you fish.